 Con: Be More mindful of what you flush

 One disadvantage of septic systems is that you have to be mindful of what you flush.
-Items such as napkins, tissues, diaper wipes, cigarettes, grease, etc, can easily lead to clogged pipes and will require pumping.
+Items such as napkins, tissues, diaper wipes, cigarettes, grease, etc, can easily lead to clogged pipes.

 Pro: Cost effective

 Septic systems can have basic designs that are often inexpensive to install and maintain.
 Septic systems also eliminate the cost of a water and sewer bill, however, the septic tank must be emptied out on a regular basis.

 Yes, septic tanks are often inexpensive, but keep in mind that they need to receive maintenance routinely.
 We recommend that you get your septic system maintained every 6 months!

 With proper maintenance and care, your septic system will rarely need to be replaced!
 Septic systems can last anywhere from 20 up to 40 years!